 - Microfiber Cloths – I usually use 3 or 4 of my favorite microfiber cloths.
 1 for tough messes, one for final cleaning, and one for the front of the doors.

-- Stiff Bristle Detail Brush – I use a grout brush and sometimes a toothpick for hard to reach spots.
+- Stiff Bristle Detail Brush – I use a grout brush and sometimes a toothpick for hard-to-reach spots.
+You could also use an old toothbrush if you’d like.

-- Vacuum with Detachable Hose – the latest version of mine.
+- Vacuum with Detachable Hose – this is the latest version of mine.

 - Stainless Steel Cleaner or Olive Oil – I prefer this cleaner.